Here I Stand (boardgame)

-Here I Stand is a board game first published by GMT Games in 2006.
+Here I Stand is a board wargame first published by GMT Games in 2006.

 Description

 Here I Stand is a card-based wargame in which players struggle for religious and political influence over early 16th century Europe during the Reformation.
 It can be played by up to 6 players, who represent the Habsburg Empire, the Ottoman Empire, England, France, The Papacy, and The Protestants.
 The game begins in 1517 and ends in 1555, taking up to 9 turns to play each representing about 4 years of history.

 The game is played in "impulses", with each player, one after the other, playing a single card during their impulse.
 Each card has a number on it indication the number of "command points" it grants the player, as well as text of a specific event, and generally players choose to either use the command points or to enact the event but not both.
-Command points are used to execution various military, political, religious, or exploratory actions such as moving armies or fleets, besieging a fortress, establishing overseas colonies, calling religious debates, or burning heretical books.
+Command points are used to execute various military, political, religious, or exploratory actions such as moving armies or fleets, besieging a fortress, establishing overseas colonies, calling religious debates, or burning heretical books.
 The events on the cards represent either a specific historical detail (e.g. the Council of Trent), or a general occurrence such as the bribing of enemy mercenaries.

 Victory is determined by the first player to exceed 25 Victory Points (VP), or the player with the most at the end of the game.
 VP are gained in a variety of ways which are slightly different for each of the 6 sides, but include things like controlling key cities or electorates, exploring the New World, the death or disgrace of opposing religious leaders, building castles or cathedrals, or successful piracy expeditions.